Unimodal Multi-Task Fusion for Emotional Mimicry Intensity Prediction: Discussion

 \section{Discussion}

-In our study, we concentrated on analyzing emotional mimicry through audio data, moving away from the common focus on facial expressions in affective computing.
+In our study, we concentrated on analysing emotional mimicry intensity through audio data, moving away from the common focus on facial expressions in affective computing.
 Despite having a comprehensive multimodal dataset, we found that adding facial images to the analysis decreased its effectiveness, as shown by lower Pearson correlation coefficients when including vision compared to audio-only results.
-Our findings emphasize the need to choose the right modality for emotional analysis and hint at audio's unique potential in this field.
+Our findings emphasise the need to choose the right modality for emotional analysis and hint at audio's unique potential in this field.
+Notably, our approach stood out among challenge participants by employing a unimodal strategy, prioritising computational speed and resource efficiency.
+This distinctive choice underlines the potential of streamlined, audio-focused analysis in settings where efficiency is paramount.
+Additionally, an intriguing avenue for future research could be the development of multimodal models that not only process audio signals but also interpret the textual content within these signals, enriching the emotional analysis.
 Further research could explore aligning audio with facial expressions, addressing the challenging task of effectively integrating these modalities.